Mathesh099/Mathesh099/README.md

 ## 💻 Projects:
 ### 1. Frontend
-- This is my first webpage project where i used basic HTML and CSS
+- This is my first webpage project where I used basic HTML and CSS

-- By clicking the below gif it will direct you to the frontend repository (branch: project-1) where the project is
+- By clicking the below ``` GIF ``` it will direct you to the frontend repository (branch: project-1) where the project is

 <a href="https://github.com/Mathesh099/frontend/tree/Project-1"><img src="Anime girl/Anime girl.gif" width="250" ></a>